 Sending the Eternity Guru proved to be a fortuitous decision.
 See, the Guru is of the Syndic League, one of the two factions pressing their agenda.
 The other faction is the Humanist School, who express their empathy by demanding that I raise the average soldier morale.
 Thus, the Eternity Guru was assigned to one of the units in the field.
 Both factions approved of that decision.

 Unfortunately, the Guru’s powers are not enough to help the troops besieging the small Free Folk settlement of Dark Vale.
 The marauders are well-entrenched and ready for whatever we throw at them.
 So be it.
 Our militia is surrounding the settlement and has plenty of artillery to throw.
 We can wait.
-We won’t win the hearts and minds of these Free Folk, I’m afraid, but we will expand our Empire and fight for dominance against the other regimes of the planet, Zeraro Lumus.
+We won’t win the hearts and minds of these Free Folk, I’m afraid, but we will expand our Empire and fight for dominance against the other regimes of planet Zeraro Lumus.

 Combat occurs when you move a unit onto an enemy unit.
 At that point, a window displays the nearby forces eligible to attack.
 Your estimated offensive mods and the defensive mods of your enemy—to the degree of your reconnaissance—displays.
 Also, the odds of winning are provided.